qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 \end{align}
 $$

-This is pretty much the simplest model of a production economy, and it has a nice, neat solution.
+This is pretty much the simplest model of a production economy.
+And it has a nice, neat solution.

 More to come.